 Outdoor Adventure in Columbia County

-Bird-watch on Scappoose Bay, cruise around on a path or exploring the historic community of St. Helens – Columbia County offers countless family-friendly activities.
+With an emerald backdrop and riverside paths, outdoor adventure awaits from bird-watching on Scappoose Bay, or exploring the historic community of St. Helens, Columbia County offers countless family-friendly activities.

 The Portland area's only national historic site is centered around a complete replica of Fort Vancouver, a fur-trading camp founded in 1825.

 Called the crown jewel of the Columbia River Gorge, the Crown Point Vista House is a century-old observatory, rest stop and museum.
 Enjoy a 360-degree of the gorge and a bird’s-eye view of the Columbia River.

 This annual race series consists of paddlers piloting a gaggle of gigantic gourds through a watercourse.